← All resources

 The pattern composes across an agent ecosystem:

-1. Agent A calls GeoClear → gets a verdict + signed receipt.
+1. Agent A calls GeoClear → gets a verdict + operational evidence record.

 2. Agent A acts on the verdict (ship, route, land, approve, hold).

-3. Agent A passes the receipt downstream, to a sibling agent, an audit pipeline, a regulator, an actuary.
+3. Agent A passes the record downstream, to a sibling agent, an audit pipeline, a regulator, an actuary.

-4. The downstream party verifies the receipt against the public JWKS using retained key material.
+4. The downstream party verifies the record against the public JWKS using retained key material.
 The verification recipe is unchanged whether it runs a millisecond later or years later.

 The agent acts on the verdict.
-The enterprise keeps the receipt.
-The system can prove what location result was used at decision time.
+The enterprise keeps the record.
+The system can verify what location result was used at decision time.

 Try it